DiegoHerreraRomero/AndroidTakePicture/README.md

 ## Copy files

-Copy the activities AdjuntarFotoActivity.java and Images.java on the same package and activity_adjuntar_foto.xml to "res->layout".
+Copy the activities AdjuntarFotoActivity.java, Images.java and ScalingUtilities.java on the same package and activity_adjuntar_foto.xml to "res->layout".

 **__Don't forget replace "com.example.yourpackage" with your info, inspect the files.__**